 According to different functions, tungsten alloy crankshafts can be divided into tungsten alloy counterweight crankshafts and tungsten alloy power crankshafts.

 The counterweight crankshaft is used to balance the rotating inertia force and moment generated by the connecting rod head, connecting rod journal and crank, etc., so that the engine crankshaft runs smoothly.
 It is worth noting that the counterweight crankshaft can be used alone and fixed to the crank with bolts, or it can be integrated with the crankshaft as an extension of the crankshaft.
 The power crankshaft is connected to the piston, which converts the up and down motion of the connecting rod into a circular motion to achieve the effect of transferring energy and also reduce the vibration of the four-stroke engine.

 In F1 racing engines, it is necessary to use counterweights to maintain the balance of each piston’s reciprocating motion and connecting rods, because if the center of the engine is not balanced, the engine cannot be used.
-However, to make the gravity of each part of the engine roughly equal in rotation, it can only be achieved by using tungsten alloy crankshaft counterweights.
+However, making the gravity of each part of the engine roughly equal in rotation can only be achieved by using tungsten alloy crankshaft counterweights.